 Operation Hug provides new teddy bears to comfort children in crisis.

-- Over 90% of participating facilities reported (during 2014-2015) children were comforted and reassured by receiving an Operation Hug bear.
+- In a recent survey, over 90% of participating facilities felt patients were comforted and reassured by receiving an Operation Hug bear.

 Another mother whose child received a teddy bear wrote this, "...last night my daughter was in the hospital with a real nasty stomach bug.
 Once the hospital staff got her feeling better they came by with an adorable little Teddy bear for her.
 It totally brightened her night.
 I want to thank your group for providing such a nice bear for her.
 She's actually holding on to it now as she naps.
 Your kindness has put a smile on her sick little face and has touched my heart tremendously.
 Thank you for your generosity."